Operation Yachin: Background

 Upon Moroccan independence from French colonial rule in 1956, full rights and status were conferred to the Jewish population under the subsequent reign of Mohammed V. Nonetheless, immigration to Israel continued.
 In 1959, under pressure from the Arab League and facing the specter of the Jewish population's continued decline, emigration to Israel was prohibited, narrowing Jews' options for leaving the country.
 Despite retention efforts, Moroccan immigration to Israel rose to approximately 95,000 Jews for the period spanning 1952–1960.

 The formal prohibition on emigration remained in place only through February 1961.
 While the formal prohibition was ended, Mohammed V maintained a clear public preference that the Jewish community remain within Morocco and barred foreign action to facilitate or encourage emigration.
 Beginning in 1960, Israeli authorities engaged Moroccan officials in discussions intended to negotiate the facilitation of Jewish immigration to Israel with official (or, at least semi-official) blessing.
 Even with the removal of the prohibition on such movement, these talks continued.
 Eventually, this evolved into Operation Yakhin.

 On 10 January 1961 a small boat called Egoz carrying 44 Jewish emigrants sank on the northern coast of Morocco.
 This created a crisis both for the Moroccan authorities and for the foreign aid groups responsible for assisting the refugees.

 Migration

 During Operation Yachin, 17.9% of the Jewish population of Tangier, 77.2% for Marrakesh, and 54.5% from Casablanca were migrated to Israel.

 Impact

 In Kathy Wazana's 2013 film They Were Promised the Sea, Simon Levy, founder of the Moroccan Jewish Museum, noted that the trucks and planes that took the Jews away were Moroccan, which added to the trauma.
 Susan Gilson Miller described the departure of the majority of Jews from Morocco as "monumental national tragedy."

+As of 2025, the numbers of Jews in Morocco is around 2,000 and currently houses the largest Jewish community in North Africa.